Reduce waste in Ottawa by eliminating single-use, disposable plastics & bags

 - Plastic bags cost retailers an estimated $4 billion dollars a year.
 Businesses will save money, and can also earn more by selling reusable bags which can be made locally using scrap fabric.
 Ikea is a great example of a company that went from using 25 million disposable bags a year to banning them altogether in 2009.

-Our city is about to have our firstly named “zero waste” store, Nu Grocery, opening this year, which means we are a community that is already seeking ways to reduce our waste.
-A Dream Lived Greener has personally been living a “zero waste” life and striving to avoid single use plastics in their daily lives since 2015.
-There are many others just like them joining the movement to reduce waste and seek alternatives all over our city and our province.
+Our city now has our first “zero waste” grocery store, Nu Grocery.
+We also have a Zero Waste Ottawa Resources Facebook group with over 600 members, which means we are a community that is already seeking ways to reduce our waste.
+There are many others in Ottawa joining the movement to reduce waste and seek alternatives.

 We are leaders in Ottawa, striving for change and we care deeply about the city and environment we live in.